 Please continue reading to ensure that you do not break the rules and have your shooters confiscated.

-Can you bring shooters through airport security?
+Can you take shooters through TSA airport security?

 You are permitted to take alcohol in the form of shooters through security at the airport provided they meet certain rules relating to the size of the container/bottle and the alcohol content.